FAQs about Undergraduate Research

 Your professors are engaged in research – in addition to teaching classes – it is their job.
-What this means for you is that there are many research opportunities available at the U and that they are at the cutting-edge of their disciplines.
-This also means that you are in an excellent position to learn the expertise of your professors and to be on the cutting-edge of research yourself!
+What this means for you is that there are many research opportunities available at the U that are at the cutting-edge in their disciplines.
+This also means you are in an excellent position to learn the expertise of your professors and to be on the cutting-edge of research yourself!

 Yes!
-To participate in most of our programs, you must be a degree-seeking student who is enrolled full-time and you must have a Faculty Mentor.
+To participate in most of our programs, you must be an enrolled, degree-seeking student and you must have a Faculty Mentor.
 There are many other programs and opportunities to do research as well.
 (Please check out our Getting Started page to see some of the opportunities offered by our office, throughout the university, and nationwide.)
 And you can always do research as a volunteer or in an informal arrangement with a Faculty Mentor.

 Yes.
 In fact, this may even be preferable.
 This is for two reasons: First, the U is a top research institution and it is to your overall benefit to leverage the expertise of the faculty that is available to you.
 Get to know what your professors know best!
 Second, it may help you to work on a faculty’s existing project to develop the research skills you need to move on to an independent project.
 Working on a Faculty Mentor’s project is a great learning experience, as it allows you to immerse yourself in research while developing skills and knowledge about that project.
 It’s a win-win situation for you.